 California lady's slipper orchid has not been seen on Mt.Tamalpais in nearly 100 years.
 Click image for larger version.
 (Source: Jepson Herbarium)

 The Rare Plant Treasure Hunt (RPTH) is a volunteer program started by the California Native Plant Society (CNPS) that was designed to get people excited about rare plant conservation as well as to gather important data on rare plants around the state.
 Almost half of the rare plant populations in California have not been documented in more than 20 years, and recent data is needed to ensure their long-term conservation.
 Volunteer botanists -- both amateurs and experts -- search for and document historical and new rare plant populations.

-This year MMWD and CNPS are teaming up to bring the Rare Plant Treasure Hunt to Mt.
-Tamalpais to celebrate MMWD's centennial anniversary.
+MMWD and CNPS are continuing their partnership with Rare Plant Treasure Hunts on Mt.
+Tamalpais.
 Come explore parts of the mountain that you've never seen before, learn about Mt.
 Tamalpais' unique rare plants and improve your botanical skills.
 Each trip starts mid-morning and lasts 4-6 hours.
-Dates and trip descriptions are available on the Rare Plant Treasure Hunt event calendar at http://www.cnps.org/cnps/rareplants/treasurehunt/calendar.php and more information can be obtained by emailing firstname.lastname@example.org.
+Dates and trip descriptions are available on the Rare Plant Treasure Hunt event calendar at http://www.cnps.org/cnps/rareplants/treasurehunt/calendar.php and more information can be obtained by emailing email@example.com.